jamesukiyo/sunny-rs/README.md

 - `show_footer`: whether to show the footer [default: true]
 - `show_header`: whether to show the header [default: true]
 - `icons`: whether to enable nerd font and emoji icons [default: true]
+- `colours`: whether to enable colors [default: true]

 > [!IMPORTANT]
 > If icons are enabled, an emoji is tried first if supported and then a nerd
 > font icon.
 If neither work, the layout may be incorrect so try disabling icons
-> or trying a nerd font.
+> or using a nerd font.
+>
+> If colours are enabled, the terminal must support true colour.
+If not, the
+> output will be incorrect so try disabling colours.

 See `example_config.toml` for an example.